-Investments of the Defined Contribution Retirement Plan and the Deferred Compensation Plan are participant directed and are held by Fidelity Investments.
+Investments of the Defined Contribution Retirement Plan and the Deferred Compensation Plan are participant directed and are held by TIAA-CREF (Fidelity Investments prior to November 1, 2011).

 Credit Risk

 All investments of the fund, except for the Defined Contribution Retirement Plan and the Deferred Compensation Plan are invested in an external investment pool managed by SIB.
 The pool is not rated.
 The System does not have a formal credit risk policy that limits the credit risk of the investments.